 (A) What is a certification period?

-A certification period is the amount of time an assistance group is authorized to receive food assistance benefits.
-The county agency must certify each eligible assistance group for a definite period of time.
+A certification period is the amount of time an assistance group is authorized to receive supplemental nutrition assistance program (SNAP) benefits.
+The county agency shall certify each eligible assistance group for a definite period of time.
 The county agency shall not require an assistance group to report for an interview during their certification period.

 (B) What is the first month of the certification period?